 Uninformed commentators cite security as the biggest challenge for airports in coming decades.
-But peak industry bodies such as IATA and the ACI differ.
-They identify dramatic increases in passenger numbers as the airport industry’s single biggest challenge.
-IATA has flagged passenger traffic increases of up to 100% over current levels by 2035; that could mean an extra 3.7 billion passengers that will need accommodating by airports around the world.
+But peak industry bodies such as IATA and ACI differ.
+They identify dramatic increase in passenger numbers as the airport industry’s single biggest challenge.
+IATA has flagged passenger traffic increases of up to 100% over current levels by 2035; that could mean an extra 3.7 billion passengers who will need accommodating by airports around the world.

 Since its first Safedock A-VDGS installation in 2007, American Airlines has appreciated the benefits in cost savings, efficiency and improved customer experience because of the system’s ability to significantly minimize delays during irregular operating conditions.
 Today, American Airlines uses Safedock docking guidance systems on nearly 400 gates at its largest U.S. hub airports in Charlotte, Chicago, Dallas/Ft.
 Worth, Los Angeles, Miami and New York (JFK), and is expanding the technology to other focus markets.
 Continue reading

 Did you know that the Middle East aviation sector is expected to grow at 5% annually and will see an additional 258 million passengers by 2035?
 ADB SAFEGATE´s integrated airport solutions and services can help airports to keep pace with growth without facing capacity and performance issues.
 Continue reading